 Rutendo Ngara, Court Reporter

-Gwemende was not asked to plead to fraud when she appeared before Bulawayo magistrate Mr Lizwe Jamela.
+Dube was not asked to plead to theft of a motor vehicle when he appeared before Bulawayo magistrate Mr Lizwe Jamela.